Vyral/base-template/_posts/2019-03-11-your-march-real-estate-market-update.md

 Though the Fed told us that interest rates would be rising, they actually decreased in the last month of February!
 On top of this, we’re seeing increased buyer confidence.

-There’s more inventory in our market now compared to this time last year, **so buyers aren’t having to make offers that are tens of thousands above asking price**.
+There’s more inventory in our market now compared to this time last year, **so buyers aren’t having to make offers that are tens of thousands of dollars above asking price**.
 Simply put, the market is much more balanced than it was in the recent past.

 {% include pullquote.html %}